Lawmakers clash over infrastructure funding in Minnesota, Washington

 "Our expectation is that we can get the federal dollars.
 That doesn't mean we stop doing our job of funding immediate, critical infrastructure here in the state," said state House Capital Investment Committee Chairman Fue Lee, DFL-Minneapolis.

-The Biden White House is making a public push for the Democrat's wide ranging proposal, but there are no details yet on exactly how the plan would impact Minnesota.
+The Biden White House is making a public push for the Democrat's wide-ranging proposal, but there are no details yet on exactly how the plan would affect Minnesota.

 "We have such a mix of metro, urban, suburban and rural, and you want to make sure there's something there for everyone," said U.S. Sen. Amy Klobuchar, a Democrat.
 "We've got projects crying out for help all over the state."